paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

       → (f >=> g) >=> h ≡ f >=> (g >=> h)
 ```

-You can search Haskell lore or work out yourself how to tie the operators together.
+You can search Haskell lore or work out for yourself how to tie the operators together.
 I will just give you the result (omitting `unit` and `return`s for brevity):

 ```haskell